wearetriple/web-defaults/data.md

   );
 };
 ```
+Finally a TodoItem component is created for simply displaying the data it gets from its props:
 ```tsx
 // Element: Component
 const TodoItem = ({ title, checked, onToggle, time, assignedTo, assignedProfilePic }) => {